ShellGibson/offsec-bible/README.md

-# offsec-bible
+# The Offensive Security Bible
-A cheatsheet for all things offsec
+A selection of cheatsheets and notes for all your pen testing / red teaming stuff.